harshgadodia/harshgadodia/_pages/quotes.md

 - “It was awful-tasting medicine, but I guess the patient needed it.
 Sometimes life hits you in the head with a brick.
 Don’t lose faith.
 I’m convinced that the only thing that kept me going was that I loved what I did.”
 (Steve Jobs)

 - "The golden rule is a good standard which is further improved by doing unto others, wherever reasonable, as they want to be done by."
 (Kark Popper)

+- “Hello, solitude.
+How are you today?
+Come, sit with me, and I will care for you.”
+(Thich Nhat Hanh)

+- “Put your hand on a hot stove for a minute and it seems like an hour.
+Sit with a pretty girl for an hour, and it seems like a minute.
+That is relativity.”
+(Albert Einstein)

+- “A happy man is too satisfied with the present to dwell on the future.”
+(Albert Einstein)